Non-stop flights to Bangkok (BKK)

 Thai Airways (Star Alliance): year-round flights from Melbourne (MEL), Perth (PER) and Sydney (SYD).

-Jetstar: year-round flights from Melbourne (MEL) and seasonal flights from Perth (PER).
+Jetstar: year-round flights from Brisbane (BNE), Melbourne (MEL) and Perth (PER).

 Qantas (Oneworld): year-round flights from Sydney (SYD).